Shopping for Alabama auto insurance? Read on for a full look at some of the top providers in the state.

 Based on this analysis, we’ve compiled a list of the top five Alabama auto insurance providers below.

-*You may notice that some car insurance companies are listed above those with higher star ratings.
+*Not all companies were included in our rate estimates for each state.
+You may also notice that some car insurance companies are listed above those with higher star ratings.
 This is because our star ratings take into account nationwide factors, while our ranking looks specifically at what insurance providers are best for car insurance in Alabama.

 #1 Geico: Best Overall Provider